 First, a look at the political landscape.
 In 1985, the Parent Music Resource Center was established by Tipper Gore and Susan Baker.
 Ironically, Ice-T would introduce gangster rap a year later in 1986, during the height of the crack epidemic.
 The 1990s would begin a dramatic shift in music, especially for songs that needed a stamp of obscene approval.
 That year the RIAA began requiring the black and white Parental Advisory label on all indecent music.
 It was also the year Billboard began to use SoundScan for digital measuring to track record sales.
 No more relying on the word of the record store owner.
 Surprising to some, N.W.A. months later in June of 1991 would score the #1 album in America.
 Not only had graphic lyrics been welcomed, it was now branded with a seal of approval.
 Obscenity was now mainstream.

 There were still obstacles in the way of controversial music being fully embraced.
 A 1993 New York Times article tells of a legendary radio station, KACE FM in Los Angeles banning ‘Harmful Music’.
 Although within the same article, competitors suggest that the station was saving face for low ratings.
 However, that was not the only station.
 A 1994 Chicago Tribune story lists WPGC FM in Washington, DC and 3 Chicago stations; WBBM FM, WGCI FM, WPJPC AM, also banning certain songs from radio play.
 Some stations that prohibited tracks, including KACE FM and WBLS FM were Black owned.
-Interestingly The Federal Communications Act of 1996 was a dramatic piece of legislation that was supposed to even the playing field of media ownership.
+Interestingly The Federal Communications Act of 1996 was a dramatic piece of legislation that was supposed to even the playing field of media ownership among Black and White communicators.
 It did the opposite.
 For example, in 1999 KACE FM was sold, with many Black owned stations to follow.
 During the early and mid 90s, representatives C. Delores Tucker and Carol Moseley-Braun were formally opposed to certain obscenities in music.
 Harlem minister Calvin O. Butts also made public his disdain for certain aspect of obscene music.
 The reality was that Black radio stations would not play the music.
 Black political leaders apposed it, Black ministers decried it and Black parents, such as Donnie Simpson did not approve of it.
 After the Black owned radio stations were sold, the radio industry began to be more liberal with music playlists, up to today.

 Obscene music has always been here, and people have always been against it.
 However, Americans have a right to listen to what they want.
 To censor or otherwise to curb the access is counterproductive at best.
 If you do not want you or your kids to listen, teach them without shaming those that have chosen with full awareness, or those that admit to being victims of the social statistics that they write, sing and rap about.